Donders-Institute/bidscoin/README.md

     stored in the ../bidsfolder/code/bidscoiner.log file

     positional arguments:
-      rawfolder             The source folder containing the raw data in sub-#/ses-#/series format
+      sourcefolder          The source folder containing the raw data in sub-#/ses-#/series format
       bidsfolder            The destination folder with the bids data structure

     optional arguments:
-      -h, --help            show this help message and exit -s [SUBJECTS [SUBJECTS ...]], --subjects [SUBJECTS [SUBJECTS ...]]
+      -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            Space seperated list of selected sub-# names / folders to be processed.
-Otherwise all subjects in the rawfolder will be selected
+                            Space seperated list of selected sub-# names / folders to be processed (the sub- prefix can be removed).
+                            Otherwise all subjects in the sourcefolder will be selected
       -f, --force           If this flag is given subjects will be processed, regardless of existing folders in the bidsfolder.
                             Otherwise existing folders will be skipped
+      -s, --skip_participants
-      -p, --participants    If this flag is given those subjects that are in particpants.tsv will not be processed (also when the --force flag is given).
+                            If this flag is given those subjects that are in particpants.tsv will not be processed (also when the --force flag is given).
 Otherwise the participants.tsv table is ignored
       -b BIDSMAP, --bidsmap BIDSMAP
                             The bidsmap YAML-file with the study heuristics.
-If the bidsmapfile is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/.
+If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/.
 Default: bidsmap.yaml
+      -n SUBPREFIX, --subprefix SUBPREFIX
+                            The prefix common for all the source subject-folders.
+                            Default: 'sub-'
+      -m SESPREFIX, --sesprefix SESPREFIX
+                            The prefix common for all the source session-folders.
+                            Default: 'ses-'

     examples:
       bidscoiner.py /project/raw /project/bids
-      bidscoiner.py -f /project/raw /project/bids -s sub-009 sub-030
+      bidscoiner.py -f /project/raw /project/bids -p sub-009 sub-030

 The `bidscoiner.py` tool is the workhorse of the toolkit that will fully automatically convert your source-level (raw) MRI data-sets to BIDS organized data-sets.
 In order to do so, it needs a [bidsmap file](#the-bidsmap-files), which is typically created by running the [bidsmapper](#running-the-bidsmapper) tool.
 You can run `bidscoiner.py` after all data is collected, or whenever new data has been added to the raw folder (presuming the scan protocol hasn't changed).